dfsp-spirit/freesurfer_parallel_scripts/README.md

 These scripts are mainly intended for running FreeSurfer on powerful multi-core workstation computers in a lab.

-The tools in the [slurm folder](./slurm/) are suitable for running FreeSurfer on high performance computing (HPC) clusters which use the Slurm job scheduler.
-They implement a method to combine slurm for parallization across nodes with GNU parallel parallelization on the nodes.
+The tools in the [slurm folder](./slurm/) are suitable for running FreeSurfer on high performance computing (HPC) clusters which use the [Slurm job scheduler](https://slurm.schedmd.com).
+The scripts implement a method to combine `Slurm` for parallelization across nodes with `GNU Parallel` for parallelization on the nodes.

 ![Vis](https://github.com/dfsp-spirit/freesurfer_parallel_scripts/blob/main/web/freesurfer_parallel_scripts.png?raw=true "freesurfer_parallel_scripts")